mauritssilvis/darts/cli/java-darts-cli/README.md

 Missing required parameter: '<maximum>'
 ```

-To solve these problems, [choose the scores](#211-choose-the-scores) for which you would like to generate a checkout table.
+To solve these problems, [choose the scores](#211-choose-the-scores) for which you want to generate a checkout table.

 #### 3.2.5 Missing required `board` parameter